Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 The architecture of the Docker swarm cluster is relatively simple comparing to other distributed container orchestration platforms.
 As illustrated in :numref:`swarmarchitecture`, there are two types of nodes: *manager* and *worker*.

-By design, managers are no difference to the workers in sharing the container's load except that they are also responsible for maintaining the status of the cluster on a distributed state store.
+By design, managers are no difference to the workers in sharing container load except that they are also responsible for maintaining the status of the cluster on a distributed state store.
 Managers exchange information with each other in order to maitain sufficient quorum of the `Raft consensus algorithm <https://en.wikipedia.org/wiki/Raft_(computer_science)>`_ for cluster fault tolerance.

 .. figure:: ../figures/swarm-architecture.png
     :name: swarmarchitecture